FraMecca/torchat/README.md

 The daemon aims to be as  small as possible. <!--It has no external dependency and is written in less that 1000 loc.--> Currently it supports only Linux and aims to do so.

-The daemon uses [mongoose](https://github.com/cesanta/mongoose) to manage events, TOR as a socks5 proxy, [loguru](https://github.com/emilk/loguru) to mantain logs, [json](https://github.com/nlohmann/json) for communication and [libcurl](https://github.com/curl/curl) to send files.
+The daemon uses [mongoose](https://github.com/cesanta/mongoose) to manage events, TOR as a socks5 proxy, [loguru](https://github.com/emilk/loguru) to mantain logs, [json](https://github.com/nlohmann/json) for communication and [libdill](http://libdill.org) to manage concurrencies.

 The core of the daemon is written in C with bindings to embedded libraries in C++.